 RC&I has embarked on a new outreach initiative by introducing the Café Scientifique concept - a first for Cape Town.
 The aim is to stimulate discussions around science, engineering and innovation and encourage broader interaction with society.
-The Spoor & Fisher is providing sponsorship that will allow us to host three events during the 2015 season.

 - "…… a place where, along with a cup of coffee or a glass of wine, anyone can come to explore the latest ideas in science and technology.
 Meetings take place in cafes, bars, restaurants and even theatres, but always outside a traditional academic context." www.cafescientifique.org

 These events, sometimes dubbed as “science for the sociable”, bring people together in a friendly, informal “pub” atmosphere in an after-work, happy-hour context.
-It will start with an informal talk (not a seminar!) in laymen’s terms on a key UCT invention given by the inventors themselves, who will highlight key aspects of their research and the resulting commercial opportunities.
+It starts with an informal talk (not a seminar!) in laymen’s terms on a key UCT invention given by the inventors themselves, who will highlight key aspects of their research and the resulting commercial opportunities.
 They will then encourage question and answer exchanges and spark debate and general discussion around the technology – it’s a chance for everyone to express an opinion, expert or otherwise.

 This is an opportunity to showcase and publicise some of the major inventions in the University’s portfolio and empower non-scientists to more comfortably and accurately assess science and technology prospects with the idea of attracting angel and other investment.

 Previous events were hosted in the UCT Irma Stern Museum and Art Gallery.
 To integrate into a Café styled atmosphere, future events will be held in the Café/Tea area, Department of Chemical Engineering (Upper Campus, UCT).
 Click here for directions.

 Café Scientifique events from 2015 onwards have been made possible through the generous sponsorship of Spoor & Fisher.